codytheroux96/mlb-scores/README.md

 # MLB Scores CLI ⚾
-MLB Scores CLI is a command-line application that allows you to view Major League Baseball scores for today, yesterday, or any specified date.
+MLB Scores CLI is a command-line application that allows you to view Major League Baseball scores for today, yesterday, or any specified date after Opening Day 2002 (API doesn't have data beyond this).
 Powered by [Charm's Bubble Tea framework](https://charm.sh), the app displays game results in a styled table.

 ## Example Output